 While not all bangs are created equal (and some variations compliment certain face shapes more than others), curtain bangs are universally flattering.
 This quick and easy haircut looks stunning on all face shapes, hair types, and textures.
 However, it’s essential to find a stylist that will tailor your curtain bangs to fit your individual needs.

 Since the length of curtain bangs isn’t as precise as, say, blunt bangs, they grow out gracefully over time.
 This makes them much lower-maintenance than most fringe styles (you can even sweep them behind your ears as they grow).
 However, you’ll still need to head to your salon for a trim every four to six weeks if you want to maintain the shape of your curtain bangs.

 If you’re interested in trying curtain bangs but don’t know where to begin, you’re in luck: Below, we’ve rounded up 11 of our favorite curtain bang styles.
 Keep scrolling for inspiration (and don’t forget to bookmark this page before you head to the salon).

 The Best Curtain Bangs To Try Now

 Good hair day by @emmalouiseconnolly.

 Traditional Curtain Bangs

-Traditional curtain bangs remind us of a certain fairy tale, they’re not too long, not too short, they’re just right.
-This particular fringe length allows for tons of versatility.
-Wear them parted down the middle for a traditional; curtain bang style or wear them brushed forward for a full fringe look.
+Traditional curtain bangs remind us of a certain fairy tale:They’re not too long and not too short (in other words, they’re just right).
+This particular fringe length is superversatilie.
+Wear them parted down the middle for a traditional curtain bang style or brush them forward for eye-grazing fringe.

 Shaggy Curtain Bangs